Lilihierax/sourcemod-nt-fovchanger/client/bin/README.md

 * Create a backup of client.dll in `...\SteamLibrary\steamapps\common\NEOTOKYO\NeotokyoSource\bin\`
 * Download patched binaries (client.dll) from [sourcemod-nt-fovchanger/client/bin/](client/bin/)
 * Overwrite existing file in `...\SteamLibrary\steamapps\common\NEOTOKYO\NeotokyoSource\bin\`
-* Run any other binary patcher such as NTCore's LAA patch

 # Uninstallation
 * Overwrite patched client.dll with a backup of the original file